xcart/xcart-docs/_pages/kb_en/multi-vendor/index.md

   Online Marketplace solution: Enable multiple vendors to sell their products through a single storefront
 ---

-The **Multi-vendor** module by X-Cart team allows you to turn your store into an online mall where multiple vendors can sell their own products and manage their orders through a single marketplace.
+X-Cart's **Multivendor** edition is an Online Marketplace solution that enables multiple sellers (we call them "vendors") to sell their products and manage their orders through a single marketplace.

 _In this section:_